Oneirical/bevy_tgfp/DESIGN.md

 # Ideas

-- Make it so entities are invisible for 1 frame until the adjust_transforms function picks them up.

 - Spawn all new room tiles "moving from" a main "reality generator" room.

+# Cool Musical Words

+Tempo (ease of containment): Andante, Allegro, Presto, Prestissimo Volume (impact) Pianissimo, Piano, Forte, Fortissimo

 # Tutorial

-- Mention the unwieldiness of Events with 1-frame delay.
 - A Gimp tutorial for the spritesheet, inspired by the broughlike one.
 - Make one of the "inmates" something that takes the form of a seemingly innocuous creature somewhere.
+It can be noticed through one of its erratic behaviours.

+Kinisi
+Volume: Presto (xxx)
+Tempo: Piano (xx)

+*A dark blue tulip inside a simple clay pot.
+Its petals twist and turn like muscle, performing a pitiful caricature of nearby creatures' motions.
+One tempted to laugh at this display should take note of its roots, which pierce reality to draw nourishment from other dimensions.*